uhliarik/ext4-undelete/README.md

 same directory, as you executed this app.
 If you wanna select different filename, specify it by -o option.

-./ext-undelete /dev/sda2 -i 12 -s /tmp/hello.txt
+./ext-undelete /dev/sda2 -i 12 -s -o /tmp/hello.txt

 You can also undelete file by its filename, but file's parent dictionary must exist! (file named hello.txt was created in root of /dev/sda2)

-./ext-undelete /dev/sda2 -n /hello.txt -s /tmp/hello.txt
+./ext-undelete /dev/sda2 -n /hello.txt -s -o /tmp/hello.txt

 ATTENTION:
 Please make sure, before using ext-undelete, unmount partition